-J. Michael Fitzpatrick, 61, has been Chairman and CEO of the Matrixx Group, a portfolio company of Wind Point Partners, a private equity investment firm, since March, 2007.
-The Matrixx Group is a leading independent compounder of thermoplastic resins serving the power tool, lawn and garden, appliance, automotive, HVAC, electronics and construction markets.
-Dr. Fitzpatrick continues to be an Executive Advisor Partner of Wind Point Partners, a position he has held since March, 2005.
-Dr. Fitzpatrick was President & Chief Operating Officer of Rohm and Haas Company, an industry-leading specialty materials company, which invents, develops, and manufactures products for the personal care, grocery, automotive, building and construction and electronics industries, from 1999 until his retirement in 2005.
+J. Michael Fitzpatrick, 61, has been an Executive Advisory Partner of Wind Point Partners, a middle market private equity firm since 2005, and has been Chairman and CEO of Citadel Plastics Holdings, Inc., a portfolio company of Wind Point Partners, since March 2007.
+Citadel Plastics acquires and manages companies in the plastics compounding industry.
+Dr. Fitzpatrick was Vice-Chairman, an executive position, of Carpenter Technology from February 2006 to October 2006.
+He was President & Chief Operating Officer of Rohm and Haas Company, an industry-leading specialty materials company, which invents, develops, and manufactures products for the personal care, grocery, automotive, building and construction and electronics industries, from 1999 until his retirement in 2005.
 He joined Rohm and Haas Company in 1975, and served in various research and development and management positions until his appointment as President and Chief Operating Officer.
 Dr. Fitzpatrick is a director of McCormick and Company, Inc. and was formerly a director of Rohm and Haas Company and Carpenter Technology Corporation.
+Dr. Fitzpatrick has been a director of SPX since 2007.

-Albert A. Koch, 65, has been a Vice Chairman and Managing Director with AlixPartners, LLP, an international corporate turnaround and financial advisory firm, and Questor Management Co., a private equity firm specializing in turnaround and performance improvement, since 2001.
+Albert A. Koch, 65, is President and CEO of Handleman Company.
+He is also a Vice Chairman and Managing Director with AlixPartners, LLP, an international corporate turnaround and financial advisory firm.
 Mr. Koch joined AlixPartners in 1995 as Managing Principal.
-Mr. Koch has been Chairman, President and CEO of Polar Corporation, a portfolio company of Questor and a leading North American full-service provider of tank trailers, light- duty trailer parts and tank trailer repair and maintenance services, since 2004.
-In 2003 and 2004, Mr. Koch was the Chairman, interim President and CEO at Champion Enterprises, Inc. In 2002 and 2003, Mr. Koch served as interim CFO of the Kmart Corporation.
+Mr. Koch has been Chairman of Polar Corporation, a privately owned company, since 2004, and was its CEO from 2004 until 2007.
+In 2004 and 2005, Mr. Koch was the Chairman, interim President and CEO at Champion Enterprises, Inc. In 2002 and 2003, Mr. Koch served as interim CFO of the Kmart Corporation.
 Mr. Koch also was a partner with Ernst & Young for 14 years, including 7 years as Managing Partner of the firm's Detroit office.
-Mr. Koch is a director of Tecumseh Products Company.
+Mr. Koch has been a director of SPX since 2007.